csc-training/summerschool/gpu-openmp/docs/02-OpenMP-offload-basics.md

 - Cray compilers
     - Fortran compiler supports OpenACC v2.7, support for latest OpenACC coming in 2022
     - C/C++ compiler does not support OpenACC
-- In LUMI, only Fortran will be supported with OpenACC
+- In LUMI, only Fortran is supported with OpenACC
 - For now, OpenACC is not a recommended approach for new codes targeting AMD GPUs
-    - If a Fortran code already uses OpenACC, it may be possible to use it
+    - if a Fortran code already uses OpenACC, it may be possible to use it

 # OpenMP vs. CUDA/HIP

 - Why OpenMP and not CUDA/HIP?
-    - Easier to work with
+    - easier to start shifting work to GPUs (less coding)
-    - Porting of existing software requires less work
+    - simple things are simpler
-    - Same code can be compiled to CPU and GPU versions easily
+    - same code can be compiled to CPU and GPU versions easily
 - Why CUDA/HIP and not OpenMP?
-    - Can access all features of the GPU hardware
+    - can access all features of the GPU hardware
+    - better control and assurance it will work as intended
-    - More optimization possibilities
+    - more optimization possibilities

 # OpenMP execution model

 - Host-directed execution with an attached accelerator
-    - Large part of the program is usually executed by the host
+    - large part of the program is usually executed by the host
-    - Computationally intensive parts are *offloaded* to the accelerator that executes *parallel regions*
+    - computationally intensive parts are *offloaded* to the accelerator
 - Accelerator can have a separate memory
     - OpenMP exposes the separate memories through *data environment* that defines the memory management and needed copy operations